AdminUmesh/Dev-Notes/.Net/Session, Cookies & Cookies Auth.md

 # Session
-Session is server-side storage used to temporarily store information about a user's interaction with a website.
+Session is server-side storage used to temporarily store information.

+### Server session limits depend on
+- Available server memory — if using AddDistributedMemoryCache()
+- Number of users/sessions
+- Size of the objects you're storing
+- Session timeout

 ## Session Settings in Program.cs file